the auto RACING helmet EXPLAINED

 THE ESSENTIALS…

 You will need a helmet.
-If you want to borrow or rent, act early, there are very limited options.
+If you want to borrow or rent, act early since there are very limited options at the track.

 Check you event’s regulations.